phatnguyen080401/Real-Estate-Sale-Analytics/README.md

    * Run command: `make start-airflow`

 ## Database SQL scripts
-The SQL scripts are located in `src > init` folder.
+The SQL scripts are located in `src/init/` folder.
 You need to run these scripts in Snowflake worksheet to create initial database for the project.

 There are 2 scripts for creating database and user roles:
    * `init.sql`: This script sets up the data warehouse, database, schema and tables.